Sajmox/cookie-consent-playwright/README.md

 - Install dependencies:
-  pip install -r requirements.txt python -m playwright install
+  pip install -r requirements.txt

+- Install playwright, for windows it's: py -m playwright install

-- Running the Test in a single browser:
+- Running the Test in a single browser: task test-chromium
-  (You can replace chromium by webkit or firefox) task test-chromium

 - Run in multiple browsers:
   task test-all

+- For single browser tests you can replace chromium by webkit or firefox in order to change browsers.